Kratom Guides

 Unfortunately, kratom is illegal in the state of Indiana.
 The Indiana Senate banned the herb in 2014, and it is classified as a Schedule I controlled substance.

-Indiana is one of the very few states in America that chose to ban kratom.
+Indiana is one of the few states in America that chose to ban kratom.
 In 2014 the Indiana Senate amended the law and included the two primary alkaloids found in kratom, 7-hydroxymitragynine, and mitragynine, as prohibited drugs.

 Like other cities or states to ban kratom, they suggested classifying the alkaloids as synthetic substances.
 Both alkaloids were labeled as synthetic cannabinoids that mimic the effects of marijuana and cocaine.
 However, this is clear misinformation as kratom is neither a cannabinoid or synthetic.